COSC-499-W2025/capstone-project-team-6/docs/logs/personal logs/week #8.md

 - **Features I was responsible for (this milestone):** Create command line interface and shell interface for the project and link everything merged so far.
 - **Progress in the last 2 weeks:** Completed the login page, completed containerization work.

 The goal for this week was to initially create a project dashboard, however I realized that the frontend is not needed for this milestone, hence I closed the PR associated with that.
-I then worked on the command line interface for the project and I linked everything sone so far in this.
+I then worked on the command line interface for the project and I linked everything done so far in this.
 Created the CLI prompts took a lot of time as it had several bugs and I had to go through python documentation as well.
 The CLI now works with login/sign up -> file analysis.
 The consent form and file upload will be linked to the CLI in the next sprint.

 # Aakash